fspaolo/makesite/README.md

-    makesite.py   -- the script to generate each webpage template.html -- the skeleton of each webpage style.css     -- the style of each webpage index.md      -- the content of each webpage
+    makesite.py   -- the script to generate each webpage template.html -- the skeleton of each webpage style.css     -- the style of each webpage index.md      -- the content of a webpage

 and run: